College of Business

 Performance Ranking of Scientific Papers for World Universities by National Taiwan University Ranking

-By fields – Engineering (2021)
+By fields – Engineering (2022)

-• Worldwide: 23td
+• Worldwide: 17th

-• Hong Kong: 2nd
+• Hong Kong: 1st

-• Civil Engineering: 41st
+• Biomedical Engineering: 41st

 • Computer Science: 13th

-• Electrical Engineering: 15th
+• Electrical Engineering: 16th

-• Materials Science: 28th
+• Materials Science: 24th

-• Mechanical Engineering: 18th
+• Mechanical Engineering: 10th

-U.S. News and World Report University Rankings (2022)
+U.S. News and World Report University Rankings (2023)

-• Best Global Universities for Computer Science: 31st
+• Best Global Universities for Computer Science: 37th

-• Best Global Universities for Electrical and Electronic Engineering: 21st
+• Best Global Universities for Electrical and Electronic Engineering: 20th

-• Best Global Universities for Engineering: 19th
+• Best Global Universities for Engineering: 18th

-• Best Global Universities for Materials Science: 22nd
+• Best Global Universities for Materials Science: 15th

-• Best Global Universities for Nanoscience and Nanotechnology: 19th
+• Best Global Universities for Nanoscience and Nanotechnology: 12th

-Furthermore, the remarkable achievements of the College are exemplified by the State Key Laboratory of Terahertz and Millimeter Waves, the Chinese National Engineering Research Center: Hong Kong Branch of National Precious Metals Material Engineering Research Center, and a number of research centres in Advanced Structural Materials, Complexity and Complex Networks, Robotics and Automation etc.
+Furthermore, the remarkable achievements of the College are exemplified by the State Key Laboratory of Terahertz and Millimeter Waves, the Chinese National Engineering Research Center: Hong Kong Branch of National Precious Metals Material Engineering Research Center, and a number of research centres in Advanced Structural Materials, Complexity and Complex Networks, Robotics and Automation, etc.

 Department of Architecture and Civil Engineering

-Research expertise in the Department mainly focuses on Built Environment which includes: (1) Civil Engineering (including Structural, Geotechnical Engineering, Transportation, Smart City and Construction Engineering Management): Computational mechanics; Engineering mechanics; Nano-mechanics; Composite structures; Wind engineering; Hydrology; Environmental engineering; Seismic response and disasters; Structural integrity and diagnosis; Construction materials; Experimental soil mechanics; Micromechanics of soils; Machine learning and data analytics in geotechnical engineering; Geotechnical risk; Reliability and uncertainty; Landslides; Infra-structural engineering; Transportation; Pedestrian flow; Smart city development; Construction Engineering Management.
+Research expertise in the Department mainly focuses on Built Environment which includes: (1) Civil Engineering (including Structural, Geotechnical Engineering, Transportation, Smart City and Construction Engineering and Management): Computational mechanics; Engineering mechanics; Nano-mechanics; Composite structures; Wind engineering; Hydrology; Environmental engineering; Seismic response and disasters; Structural integrity and diagnosis; Construction materials; Experimental soil mechanics; Micromechanics of soils; Machine learning and data analytics in geotechnical engineering; Geotechnical risk; Reliability and uncertainty; Landslides; Infra-structural engineering; Transportation; Pedestrian flow; Smart city development; Construction Engineering and Management.
 (2) Architectural Engineering: Building systems and facilities management; Energy, natural and artificial lighting; Thermal comfort, indoor and regional air quality; Building sustainability; Fire safety engineering, Fire Evacuation.
 (3) Architecture: Construction and land economy; Architectural design, history, theory, ecology and technology; Landscape architecture; architectural science.
 (4) Surveying and Urban Planning: Building information modelling; Building contracts and laws, and Disputes and resolutions; Real estate development, Urbanism, urban design and planning, digital twin, blockchain.

 Research Degree Coordinator